At Our Lady & St Patrick's, our key intention is that our Curriculum offers children 'Cultural Capital'

 As our school is located in an area of high social, cultural and economic deprivation, we strive to provide our children with access to the arts, culture and sport.

-A wide range of cultural opportunities are carefully planned and embedded in our curriculum, for all children to enjoy.
+Therefore, a wide range of cultural opportunities are carefully planned and embedded in our curriculum, for all children to enjoy:

 Cultural Opportunities within our curriculum:

 - 'Artist of the Week' and 'Composer of the Week' activities allow children to engage with famous art & artists, renowned musicians and classical composers.
 These artists and musicians themselves are also drawn from a wide range of cultures and backgrounds.